ConnorFriday-code/Pharos-Computers/README.md

 <h3>Git</h3>

-The site was deployed to GitHub pages through the steps as followed:
+The site was deployed to GitHub pages through the steps as follows:

 <ol>
 <li>In the GitHub repository is the settings tab</li>
 <li>In the new page there will be a menu on the left with one option being 'Pages'</li>
-<li>Within this I selected branch to be 'Main', and refreshing the page a minute later it had updated with a ribbon display to indicate success</li>
+<li>Within this I selected the branch to be 'Main', and refreshing the page a minute later it had updated with a ribbon display to indicate success</li>
 </ol>

-Live link can be found here: [Live project]()
+The live link can be found here: [Live project]()

 <h2>Credits</h2>